staabm/phpstan-todo-by/README.md

                 # if credentials parameter is not empty, it will be used instead of this file.
                 # this file must not be commited into the repository!
                 credentialsFilePath: .secrets/jira-credentials.txt

+            github:
+                # The account owner of referenced repositories.
+                defaultOwner: your-name

+                # The name of the repository without the .git extension.
+                defaultRepo: your-repository

+                # GitHub Access Token
+                # if this value is empty, credentials file will be used instead.
+                credentials: null

+                # path to a file containing GitHub Access Token.
+                # if credentials parameter is not empty, it will be used instead of this file.
+                # this file must not be committed into the repository!
+                credentialsFilePath: null
 ```

 #### Jira Credentials